zackiles/deno-kit/RELEASING.md

 ## Prerequisites

 - Access to the GitHub repository with push permissions
-- JSR publish token (for manual publishing)
+- JSR publish token (for manual publishing only)
 - Deno 2.0 or newer installed

 ## Release Process